epfl-ada/ada-2020-project-milestone-p3-p3_adatada/README.md

 **Pre-processing :**

-**Sanity checks** and cleansing the datasets, then pre-processing by **randomly sampling the users** (rather than random sampling from posts in order to try to follow the sampling strategy of the original paper) then group posts by users.
+**Sanity checks** and cleansing the datasets, then pre-processing by **randomly sampling the users** (rather than random sampling from posts in order to try to follow the sampling strategy of the original paper, if the dataset is large enough) then group posts by users.

 This step also includes the **processing of the timestamps data** (formatting differs between datasets).
 The aim is to have datasets (one per social network) with the same structure in order to use the same methods for the computation and replication of the figures.